utku-aydin/orderbook/README.md

 Further details regarding implementing and running the web application would be available in the Implementation Plan file.

 4. **Supporting Files**
-  1. Implementation Plan: Specifies how to install the application and run it
+  - Implementation Plan: Specifies how to install the application and run it
-  2. Rollback Plan: Specifies how to roll back to a previous stable release in case of delivery failure
+  - Rollback Plan: Specifies how to roll back to a previous stable release in case of delivery failure
-  3. Change log: Has information regarding new additions to each release.
+  - Change log: Has information regarding new additions to each release.
 Not available for Order Book v1.0 (current release) because it is the first release.
-  4. Wireframes: Act as a map for the web page
+  - Wireframes: Act as a map for the web page
-  5. Entity Relationship Diagram: Visual representation of the structure of the MySQL database
+  - Entity Relationship Diagram: Visual representation of the structure of the MySQL database
-  6. Class Diagram: Visual representation of the relationships between classes in the backend
+  - Class Diagram: Visual representation of the relationships between classes in the backend
-  7. Flow Chart: Visual representation of the flow of operations of the web application
+  - Flow Chart: Visual representation of the flow of operations of the web application

-5. **Contact Details**
-  1. Utku Aydin - utkuada1997@live.co.uk
-  2. Stanislav Minchev - \&lt;email\&gt;
-  3. Alexander Morrison - \&lt;email\&gt;
-  4. Simeon Enchev - \&lt;email\&gt;

-.